Mariah Carey Kicks Off The Christmas Season With Hilarious Video: ‘It’s Time’

 — Mariah Carey (@MariahCarey) October 5, 2019

-In another Twitter video posted on October 13, she’s in a recording studio playing with a dog when Bryan comes in and says she need to listen to a Christmas song on the radio.
+In another Twitter video posted on October 13, she’s in a recording studio playing with a dog when Bryan comes in and says she needs to listen to a Christmas song on the radio.

 “Noooo,” she playfully whines.
 “Not yet.”